The effects of education policy on families was brought home to me once during a Lyft ride.

 The same process was at work at Enron.

-In the book The Smartest Men in the Room, by the journalists who broke the story of Enron’s disastrously criminal accounting and also made into a documentary film, there was the same process of normalization of unacceptable risks.
+The story of Enron’s disastrously criminal accounting in the book Enron: The Smartest Guys in the Room by Bethany McLean and Peter Elkind, which was also made into a documentary film, indicates that the same process of normalization of unacceptable risks was at work.

 How can it be countered, you ask?